u-root/u-bmc/linux-patches/README.md

 # Linux patches

 These are patches that are in the process of being upstreamed but needs to be patched now to support some critical functionallity.
+They will be applied automatically when the Linux kernel tar file is extracted.

 ## Updating patches